-Executive support for the Panel and administration of the Act is provided by the NSW DPI Animal Welfare and Compliance Units.
+Executive support for the Panel and administration of the Act is provided by the department Animal Welfare and Compliance Units.

-2. Report on work and activities
+Report on Work and Activities

-2.1 Administration and planning
+Administration and planning

-Administrative functions have varied from activities such as assessments of Accreditation and Licensing, to formulating the Panel's strategic plan for 2022-24.
+Administrative functions have varied from activities such as assessments of Accreditation and Licensing, to formulating the Panel's strategic plan for 2024-26.
 The appendices to this annual report contain details of the operational and strategic functions of the Panel.
 These include:

-- the dates of, and Panel member attendance at Panel meetings (Appendixes A and B) and site inspections (Appendix C): - the Animal Research Review Panel Strategic Plan 2022-24 (Appendix D) and - Panel operating expenses (Appendix E).
+- the dates of, and Panel member attendance at Panel meetings (Appendixes A and B) and site inspections (Appendix C). - the Animal Research Review Panel Strategic Plan 2022-24 (Appendix D) and - Panel operating expenses (Appendix E).